thomas-alrek/WebVST-Spec/README.md

 ## Instance Properties

-Every module instance **MUST** have the following properties:
+Every WebVST instance **MUST** have the following properties:

 - `input` **MUST** be an [AudioNode](http://www.w3.org/TR/webaudio/#AudioNode-section).
 This node will accept incoming connections from other AudioNodes for tool and effect components.
 For source components, this is the generator node.
 - `output` **MUST** be an [AudioNode](http://www.w3.org/TR/webaudio/#AudioNode-section).
 This node will make all outgoing connections.
 - `meta` **MUST** be an object containing all necessary metadata related to your module.
 The `meta` object **SHOULD** contain the following properties:

   - `name` **SHOULD** represent the display name of your component.
+  - `spec` **SHOULD** represent the spec version the WebVST adheres to.
+This should be in [semver](http://semver.org/) form as a string.
   - `type` **SHOULD** represent the type of your WebVSTs. **MUST** be one of `effect`, `generator`, or `analyzer`.
   - `properties` if exists, **MUST** be an object listing each of the public, configurable properties of the WebVST.
 Each property of `properties` **MUST** have a `default` value, and `type`, where `type` is one of `float`, `int`, `bool`, or `enum`.
   `enum` **MUST** have a `values` array of acceptable values, `float` and `int` types types **MUST** have a `min` and `max` value.

-Adherence to the metadata allows other libraries to interact with the WebVST in a consistent way.
+Adherence to the metadata allows other WebVSTs and WebVST Hosts to interact with the WebVST in a consistent way.

 A WebVST **SHOULD** constrain the setters of the property to be within the defined min and max range, or an acceptable fallback value, and also constrain it to the type.

 ### Demonstration of required metadata